 Originally bred as a water-bird retriever, the Irish Water Spaniel is thought to be a descendant of two different breeds of Irish Water Spaniels, one from Southern Ireland and the other from Northern Ireland.

-This strongly built sporting dog stands up to 24 inches high at the shoulder.
+This strongly built sporting dog stands up to 24 inches (61 cm) high at the shoulder and weighs up to 65 pounds (29 kg).
 He has a wonderful temperament and is one of the more unusual looking dogs.
 His tail is long and resembles a rat’s tail.
-Although the Irish Water Spaniel’s fun-loving personality has led to him being known as the “clown of the spaniel family”, he can be very protective of his owner and property.
-As his name suggests, he loves water, and will take almost any opportunity to leap into it!

 Photos displayed courtesy of Wayne Dickson, De L’Alto, Quebec